SELLING

 BETTER.

-Redy is the first online marketplace that pays you to let local real estate agents compete for your business.
+Redy (formerly BidMyListing) is the first online marketplace that pays you to let local real estate agents compete for your business.
 Pretty brilliant.

 $ 20 M